gsakshay/Chandy-Lamport-Snapshot-Algorithm/REPORT.md

 ### Handling Snapshot Completeness

 A snapshot is complete when all incoming channels have been closed, i.e., markers have been received from all connected processes.
 The `StateManager` monitors the state of each snapshot and logs when a snapshot is finished.

-## Customization of the Algorithm

-In this implementation, the algorithm uses:

-1. **TCP Communication**: Processes communicate over TCP using custom message structures.
-2. **Token Delay**: A configurable delay can be introduced between token passes to simulate work.
-3. **Marker Delay**: A delay can also be introduced when sending markers to simulate time spent on recording states.

-The application terminates after a given timeout (5 min by default, can be customized).